qdjock/opal/README.md

-# opal
+# eha
-i love you
+i must be strong